GeorgeET15/ai-automation/README.md

 ## Tips

-- **Use Clear Scenarios**: Write simple phrases, e.g., `rollover less than 90 days with all addons without discounts`.
+- **Use Clear Scenarios**: Write simple phrases, e.g., `rollover less than 90 days with all addons without discounts model Honda Activa variant Standard`.
 - **Order Codes Correctly**: For multiple scenarios, list product codes in the same order as scenarios.
 - **Specify Expiry for Rollover**: Use `rollover less than X days` to set `previous_expiry_date`.
 - **Test One Scenario First**: Submit one scenario and code, check the CSV, then try multiple.